GRE® tests play a vital role in the admissions process for graduate and business school programs around the world.

 Research indicates that GRE scores are valid predictors of success in the first year of graduate school for all students.
 Available samples of students from underrepresented groups, however, have been very small.

 Information about specific research regarding test scores and minority groups can be found in the publication titled Factors That Can Influence Performance on the GRE General Test.

 Test Takers Who are Nonnative English Speakers

 Various factors complicate the interpretation of GRE scores for international students.
 The GRE tests measure skills important for graduate education where the language of instruction is English.
 Obviously, an understanding of English is important since lack of fluency in English may affect test performance.

-ETS provides testing accommodations for test takers who have current documented visual, physical, hearing or learning disabilities and are unable to take the tests under standard conditions.
-The tests are administered in a nonstandard manner chosen to minimize any adverse effect of the test taker's disability upon test performance and to help ensure that, insofar as possible, the resulting scores represent the test taker's educational achievement.
+ETS provides testing accommodations for test takers who have current documented disabilities or health-related needs and are unable to take the tests under standard conditions.
+The tests are administered in a manner chosen to minimize any adverse effect of the test-taker's disability upon test performance and to help ensure that, insofar as possible, the resulting scores represent the test-taker's educational achievement.

 Depending on the nature and extent of the disability, a test-taker's scores may not fully reflect his or her educational achievement and, because there are so few disabled persons taking GRE tests and their circumstances vary so widely, it has not been possible to provide special interpretive data for these test takers.
 Therefore, graduate schools should seriously consider waiving GRE requirements for applicants with certain disabilities.